-Hans Christian Oersted launched a new epoch in science when he discovered that electricity and magnetism are linked.
+Hans Christian Oersted began a new scientific epoch when he discovered that electricity and magnetism are linked.
 He showed by experiment that an electric current flowing through a wire could move a nearby magnet.
 The discovery of electromagnetism set the stage for the eventual development of our modern technology-based world.
 Oersted also discovered the chemical compound piperine and achieved the first isolation of the element aluminum.

 Hans Christian Oersted (Ørsted in Danish) was born in the small town of Rudkøbing on the island of Langeland, Denmark, on August 14, 1777.
 His father was Soeren Christian Oersted, a pharmacist, and his mother was Karen Hermandsen.

-Hans and his younger brother Anders were educated through a combination of home schooling and private tutors – one a German wigmaker who, among other things, taught the brothers to speak fluent German.
-Anders would one day become Prime Minister of Denmark.
+Hans and his younger brother Anders were educated through a combination of home schooling and private tutors – a German wigmaker taught the brothers to speak fluent German.
+Anders became Denmark’s Prime Minister.

-Three more years of work allowed him to graduate with a Ph.D.
+- At age 22, in 1799, he graduated with a Ph.D.
 Today most awards of Ph.D.
-(Doctor of Philosophy) are not actually made for researching philosophy, but Hans Christian Oersted’s was.
-The philosophy in this case was Immanuel Kant’s philosophy of nature, which as we’ll see, helped shape Oersted’s view of the world.
+(Doctor of Philosophy) are not made for researching philosophy, but Hans Christian Oersted’s was – Immanuel Kant’s philosophy of nature.
+As we’ll see, this helped shape his view of the world.

 The Science of Hans Christian Oersted

-By the year 1800 Oersted had become a pharmacy manager.
+By the year 1800 Oersted was a pharmacy manager.
 In this year a scientific revolution began.
-Alessandro Volta announced details of his battery, opening new scientific horizons for chemists and physicists.
-Volta’s battery enabled scientists to produce a steady flow of electricity for the first time and, happily, the materials needed to build one were easily obtained.
+Alessandro Volta announced details of his battery, opening new territory for chemists and physicists: Volta’s battery enabled them to produce a steady flow of electricity for the first time and, happily, the materials needed to build one were easily obtained.

 Oersted dived into the new science and, in 1801, published a scientific paper describing a new battery he had invented.
-He also described a method for calculating the amount of electric current flowing by measuring the rate of gas production when electricity was used to split water into hydrogen and oxygen.
+He also described how to calculate the amount of electric current flowing by measuring the rate of gas production when electricity split water into hydrogen and oxygen.